ellisalgernon/PS-tmp/README.md

 * There, paste `download_depot 1946180 1946183 2725999750516785042`  and press `Enter`.
 * Then, paste `download_depot 1946180 1946182 926444740758492387` and press `Enter`.

 The console will tell you where it has placed the depot folders; open them and place all files <ins>from within</ins> into `%SteamLibraryLocation%\steamapps\common\Skyrim Special Edition\`, overwriting when prompted.
-If <ins>not</ins> prompted, you did it wrong...
+If you are <ins>not</ins> prompted, you did it wrong...

 ### PROJEKT Skyrim version [0.9.1.x]
 For PS version [0.9.1.x], you do not need to downgrade the Creation Kit anymore.
 If you downgraded the CK previously: